jking-roar/jking-roar.github.io/README.md

 dinosaur tracks

-This page is hosted at http://kingjoshdavid.com
+This page was hosted at http://kingjoshdavid.com
+(now it is not)